abuseofnotation/x-notes/notes.md

 - Peter starts taking pills in order to strenghten his mind, before a mathematical competition.

+- AMX tricks Dimitar into doing something obscene in order to have him in their pocket

+Paragraphs
+===

 - The stranger who kissed me

-- AMX tricks Dimitar into doing something obscene in order to have him in their pocket

-Ides
+- Fucking girls with notebooks

+- How incompetent programmers become project managers

+- The lost second when time is adjusted

+- Quantum suicide

+Ideas
 ===

 Ann's seisures